Occamath/occamath.github.io/_posts/2022-10-09-books-and-resources.md

 comments: false
 ---

-Below is a running list of resources which helped inspire the video "[How to learn math like top mathematicians?](https://youtu.be/8TOiO5YlRUw)".
+Below is a running list of resources which helped inspire the videos on the [Occam Math YouTube channel](https://www.youtube.com/@occamath), including the video:  "[How to learn math like top mathematicians?](https://youtu.be/8TOiO5YlRUw)".

 ## Books